-Josekipedia ( http://www.josekipedia.com/) is an open and community contributed joseki database.
-It is created by Adam Miller, the creator of the popular goproblems.com website.
-This website contains several novel ideas for a joseki database, such as colour coding of moves and voting on moves, it also includes trick moves and wrong lines.
+Josekipedia ( http://www.josekipedia.com/) is an open and international community-contributed joseki database.
+It was created by Adam Miller (the creator of the goproblems.com).
+At the time of creation, it contained several new ideas for a joseki database, such as colour coding of moves, community voting on moves, and wrong lines.

 - Josekipedia contains a database of joseki sequences, which can be browsed through the joseki browser.
 The sequences include both good and bad variations.
 Moves are colour coded to distinguish between josekis and other moves such as trick plays and mistakes.

 - Some moves contains a small amount of commentary in the form of comments.
 Some variations are annotated with labels such as "this position is settled" and "fighting pattern".
 The source of some josekis are included, such as the book Jungsuk in our Time.

 - Individual positions can be linked through a permalink feature.

 - The contents of the above, including the user interface, can be internationalized.